clcain/bash-2fa/README.md

+# bash-2fa
-A 2 factor authentication code (TOTP) generator front-end for oathtool using Bash.
+A super simple 2 factor authentication code (TOTP) generator front-end for oathtool using Bash.
 Requires installation of oathtool (available from oath-toolkit).

 ## Installation